snqwq/jamtime/README.md

     pip install -r requirements.txt
     ```

-4. Create a `.env` file in the root directory and add your Discord bot token:
+4. Create a `.env` file in the root directory and add the following lines:
     ```env
     DISCORD_TOKEN=your_token_here
+    IS_DEV=True  # Set to False for production mode
     ```

 5. Change any configs in `config.py` as needed (e.g., `IS_DEV = False` if you want to run in production mode or changing `DB_PATH` to a different location)